calebomusic/calebomusic.github.io/_posts/2017-07-01-optimistic-updating.md

 One way to implement this: when the title of a todo changes in the todo detail, send a request to the backend updating the todo's title.
 Once the todo title is successfully updated, you fire off a response to the frontend, updating the todo's title in the todo detail and todo list.
 Unfortunately, this can cause problems.

-If someone is typing at a reasonably high speed and the request-response cycle between the frontend and backend are not up to snuff, the user may be frustrated by the following.
-They type in "t" (and so fire off the request-response cycle) and then type in "o" (an so fire off another request-response cycle) -- but as soon as they type "o" the first response is received by the frontend, updating the todo's title to "t".
+If someone is typing at a reasonably high speed and the request-response cycle between the frontend and backend is not up to snuff or fast enough, the user may be frustrated by the following situation: They type in "t" (and so fire off the request-response cycle) and then type in "o" (an so fire off another request-response cycle) -- but as soon as they type "o" the first response is received by the frontend, updating the todo's title to "t".
 The user will experience typing in "to", which is transformed into "t".
+Disappearing letters!
 Now if they quickly press "o" again, the todo's title will end up being updated to "too"...
 This makes for slightly unpleasant UI.

 One way to fix this is with optimistic updating: update the UI instantly without waiting for a successful save on the backend.
 Hence the optimism: update the app without validation.
 However, if the update was invalid one will need to return to a previous valid state.